PyO3/pyo3/guide/src/parallelism.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ```

-You can see that the Python threaded version is not much slower than the Rust sequential version, which means compared to an execution on a single CPU-core the speed has doubled.
+You can see that the Python threaded version is not much slower than the Rust sequential version, which means compared to an execution on a single CPU core the speed has doubled.

 [`Python::allow_threads`]: https://docs.rs/pyo3/latest/pyo3/struct.Python.html#method.allow_threads